AMWA-TV/ms-05-02/docs/Framework.md

-    attribute NcBoolean    isNullable; // TRUE iff property is nullable attribute NcBoolean    isSequence; // TRUE iff property is a sequence attribute NcBoolean    isDeprecated; // TRUE iff property is marked as deprecated attribute NcBoolean    isConstant; // TRUE iff property is readonly and constant (its value is never expected to change) attribute NcParameterConstraints?    constraints; // Optional constraints on top of the underlying data type };
+    attribute NcBoolean    isNullable; // TRUE iff property is nullable attribute NcBoolean    isSequence; // TRUE iff property is a sequence attribute NcBoolean    isDeprecated; // TRUE iff property is marked as deprecated attribute NcBoolean?    isConstant; // Optional flag which indicates if the property is readonly and constant (the device has no means to change the value) attribute NcParameterConstraints?    constraints; // Optional constraints on top of the underlying data type };
 ```